 Lower Energy Consumption And Entry Barrier

 The key to crypto expansion is universal adoption — in other words, bringing crypto to the masses.
-To that end, Ethereum is more feasible than Bitcoin, mainly thanks to its shift to Proof-of-Stake.
+To that end, Ethereum is more feasible than Bitcoin, main thanks to its shift to Proof-of-Stake.

-While Proof-of-Work (the consensus algorithm behind Bitcoin and Ethereum 2.0) is tested by time and secure, PoS offers undeniable benefits:
+While Proof-of-Work (the consensus algorithm behind Bitcoin and Ethereum 2.0) is tested over time and is secure, PoS offers undeniable benefits:

 - Reduced energy consumption

 - No need to invest in hardware (thus, users can join the network via a laptop or a smartphone)

 - Security is ensured by each user’s stake in the network.

 This will change when sharding (dividing the blockchain into smaller “sharded” chains) is deployed in 2022.
-These blockchains will process transactions in parallel (increasing TPS) and will be more lightweight (lower hardware requirements and better experience for end-users).
+These blockchains will process transactions in parallel (increasing TPS) and will be more lightweight (lower hardware requirements and better end-user experience).

 Bitcoin: The First-Mover Advantage And Poster Case Of Crypto

-While Ethereum has a lot of potential, most of the general public is not aware of it.
+While Ethereum has a lot of potential, most of the general public is unaware of it.
 On the other hand, mainstream media regularly covers Bitcoin, and people with no crypto background have heard of it.

 Bitcoin has become synonymous with “crypto” and “blockchain” as the most impactful use case of both.
 The first-mover advantage makes BTC hard to beat for the following reasons.